 Fan speed is controlled by system temperature via a BIOS setting.
-If a fan fails, the remaining fans will ramp up to full speed and the overheat/fan fail LED on the control panel will turn on.
-Replace any failed fan at your earliest convenience with the same type and model (the system can continue to run with a failed fan).
-Remove the top chassis cover while the system is still running to determine which of the fans has failed.
+If a fan fails, the remaining fans will ramp up to full speed and the overheat/fan fail LED on the control panel will turn on and flash.
+See the section "Overheat/Fan Fail" on page 23 for additional information on the warning LED.
+Replace any failed fan as soon as possible with the same type and model (the system can continue to run with a failed fan).
+Note that you may need to remove the top chassis cover while the system is running to accurately determine which of the fans has failed.